muyunluan/MovieTunnel/README.md

 - Update or delete existing items in a database
 - Expose a database to other applications via Content Provider
 - Create an app widget that displays on the device home screen
-- Implement a task to update the app widget periodically (Read first item in SharedPreference)